 Beginning of Every Semester - Submit to the Student Rep an updated list of glass professors, as well as active student members and those interested in learning about membership with GAS along with their contact information (name, email, phone, mailing address).

-Organize their peer students to become GAS members, verifying that all have submitted proof of full-time student status to (example: copy of student ID, unofficial transcript, letter from school on letterhead)
+Organize their peer students to become GAS members, verifying that all have submitted proof of student status to (example: copy of student ID, unofficial transcript, letter from school on letterhead)

 Maintain contact with the Student Rep regarding concerns and ideas to help students be active members

 Spread the word and encourage participation in GAS events and student opportunities such as: